nielsbaloe/vertxui/README.md

 ### Serverside

 The serverside is easy.
 This single line serves all necessary front-end Javascript code including the necessary (single-lined) wrapping HTML, ready to be shown in the browser.
-So, not only forget about javascript, but forget about editing html files too.
+It compiles to javascript too (if there is a source folder), that doesn't happen by installing any IDE plugin.
 Vert.X comes with HTTP compression out of the box so there is no need to do anything else except turning HTTP compression on (see all examples).

 	router.route("/client").handler(new VertxUI(Client.class, true));